Is a Leaking Water Heater Expansion Tank an Emergency?

 Minor leaks that produce only a slow drip and don’t affect water pressure can typically wait for regular business hours.
 Place a container underneath to catch drips and monitor the situation closely for any escalation.

 However, even small leaks shouldn’t be ignored indefinitely.
-What starts as a minor drip can worsen rapidly, leading to mold growth or structural damage from prolonged moisture exposure.
-Schedule professional inspection within 24 to 48 hours to prevent these complications.
+What starts as a minor drip can worsen rapidly, leading to mould growth or structural damage from prolonged moisture exposure.
+Schedule a professional inspection as soon as possible (ideally within the next day or two) to reduce the chance of moisture damage.

-Before calling for emergency service, shut off the water supply and power to your water heater to minimize further damage.
+Before calling for emergency service, shut off the cold-water supply to the water heater (or the main shut-off if needed).
+If it’s safe and dry around the electrical area, turn off the power to the electric unit at the breaker.
+For gas units, follow the manufacturer’s shutdown instructions or wait for a licensed technician if you’re unsure.
 This simple step can prevent a minor issue from becoming a major disaster while you wait for professional help.

 Emergency Plumbing Services in Waterloo Region